Control Your Crowd - Developer Guide

 3.1.2 LogFile

-Java library to convert between a Person
+LogFile uses Google’s Gson Java library to convert between a Person object and

-object to write or load the JSON representation from the disk.
+its JSON representation.
+It then uses a StorageFile object to write or load the JSON representation from the disk.

-All the visitor details are saved in LogFile.txt
+All the visitor details are saved in LogFile.txt.

 The following sequence diagram shows how loading all the visitor’s information from storage functionality works: